 Milk, offered with every meal—usually in a carton or plastic bottle—is delivered two or three times a week without a thought.
 Can this model be improved?
 Yes!
-Bulk milk is a concept that is ripe for growth.
+Bulk milk is a concept that is ripe with opportunity.
 Bulk milk dispensers, aka “cows” are a staple of many institutional cafeterias, like universities or corporate dining rooms…why not your cafeterias?

-Concerns of the growing, antibiotic-resistant salmonella known as the “super-bug” in our meat supply have sparked a small but persistent interest in the school food market for procurement of “antibiotic-free” (ABF) or “raised without antibiotics” (RWA) poultry.
-“Pink slime” was the headline in beef.
+Concerns of the growing, antibiotic-resistant salmonella known as the “super-bug” in our meat supply have sparked interest in the school food market for procurement of “antibiotic-free” (ABF) or “raised without antibiotics” (RWA) poultry.
+There are also growing concerns about animal welfare and the impact of animal husbandry on the environment.
 The combination of health and environmental issues has many in procurement seeking “clean” meat products.

 Register to Download The Lunch Box Tools

 Please help us keep The Lunch Box tools and resources free for all users by registering here!
 It will help us demonstrate to our supporters how this site is used in school food work.